CBenetti/TASC/README.md

 <img src="www/images/logo.png" align="center" height="280" width="auto"/>

 ## Get started
-Run our ShinyApp for an interactive and reproducible framework to classify your T-ALL samples into multi-omic subtypes based on transcriptomic profiles.
+Run our [ShinyApp](https://01971d1c-d81d-a598-4238-5afb7b3e381a.share.connect.posit.cloud/) for an interactive and reproducible framework to classify your T-ALL samples into multi-omic subtypes based on transcriptomic profiles.
-Check out our [Wiki](wiki.md) to learn how to run TASC interactively.
+Check out our [Wiki](wiki.md) to learn how to run TASC and for support for local use of the app.

 ### Authors
 [Cinzia Benetti](mailto:cinzia.benetti@ircc.com), [Omar Almolla](mailto:omar.almolla@ircc.com)